John Constable: Later life

 In his lifetime, Constable sold only 20 paintings in England, but in France he sold more than 20 in just a few years.
 Despite this, he refused all invitations to travel internationally to promote his work, writing to Francis Darby: "I would rather be a poor man [in England] than a rich man abroad."

 In 1825, perhaps due partly to the worry of his wife's ill-health, the uncongeniality of living in Brighton ("Piccadilly by the seaside"), and the pressure of numerous outstanding commissions, he quarreled with Arrowsmith and lost his French outlet.Chain Pier, Brighton was his only ambitious six-foot painting of a Brighton subject, it was exhibited in 1827.
 The Constables persevered in Brighton for five years to aid Maria’s health, but to no avail.
 After the birth of their seventh child in January 1828, they returned to Hampstead where Maria died on 23 November at the age of 41.
 Intensely saddened, Constable wrote to his brother Golding, "hourly do I feel the loss of my departed Angel—God only knows how my children will be brought up...the face of the World is totally changed to me".

 Thereafter, he dressed in black and was, according to Leslie, "a prey to melancholy and anxious thoughts".
 He cared for his seven children alone for the rest of his life.
 The children were John Charles, Maria Louisa, Charles Golding, Isobel, Emma, Alfred, and Lionel.
 Only Charles Golding Constable produced offspring.
+Several of Constable's children also painted, notably his son Lionel.
+While Lionel eventually gave up painting for photography, several of his works are within the collection of the Clark Art Institute.